Best ETFs for Beginners in Australia: How to Start Investing (2026 Guide)

 If you hold an ETF for more than 12 months before selling, you're eligible for the 50% CGT discount on any capital gain.
 This is one of the strongest arguments for buy-and-hold investing: every year you hold reduces your effective CGT rate on that position.

-For a complete guide to ETF tax in Australia: ETF Tax in Australia: Franking Credits, Distributions and What You Actually Owe.
+For a complete guide to ETF tax in Australia, read our tax-time ETF guide.

 Resources